Tony-kan/coffeeshop/README.md

 👉 **Onboarding**: A smooth onboarding experience for new users.

 👉 **Authentication with Google**: Secure and seamless user sign-ins using Google’s authentication service.

+👉 **Username-Password Authentication**: Traditional authentication method using username and password.

 👉 **Home Screen**: Displays the latest and recommended coffee products with powerful search and filter functionality.